Nookut/nookut.github.io/README.md

     <!-- Result -->
     <div id="result" style="display:none">
       <h2>Congratulations!</h2>
-      <p>You have completed the quiz.
-Your prize is... $50 towards a pair of running shoes!</p>
+      <p>You have completed the quiz!
+Your prize is $50 towards a pair of running shoes because you passed 640km a while ago.</p>

     </div>